metoppv/improver/doc/source/metadata/Working-with-Metadata.rst

 The code in IMPROVER generally falls into one of the following categories:

 Post-processing code
-    This modifies an existing diagnostic, for example through spatial post-processing
+    This modifies an existing parameter, for example through spatial post-processing
     (neighbourhood processing or recursive filtering),
     or converts between different
     representations of the probability distribution
-    (realizations / probabilities / percentiles).
+    (realizations, probabilities and percentiles).
-    The name of the underlying diagnostic (e.g. air_temperature) remains the same.
+    The name of the underlying parameter (e.g. air_temperature) remains the same.

-New diagnostic creation
+New parameter creation
-    This takes various inputs to create a new diagnostic, for example lapse rate or weather symbols.
+    This takes various inputs to create a new parameter, for example lapse rate or weather symbols.
-    A new diagnostic name is required.
+    A new parameter name is required.

 Calculation of post-processing parameters
-    For example emos coefficients or reliability tables.
+    For example EMOS coefficients or reliability tables.
     The output is generally not a data cube, but a cube of parameters that will be used to post-process the data at a later stage.
     Plugins to apply these parameters would be post-processing code.